shawnpinciara/shawnpinciara.github.io/md/cv.md

 # Professional profile:
 I have attended a scientific high school, that helped me a lot to expand my knowledge, giving me a great basis of mathematics, physics, history and Latin.
 During this 5 year long journey I’ve also learnt to face the audience, to communicate with people, to team up in groups to solve problems and complete a variety of school projects.

-With the help of the 200-hour work-school project by the government (alternanza scuola-lavoro), I had the chance to follow economy lessons, visit cultural sites and start to work in a real working environment.

-I worked for three weeks, full day shifts, in the headquarter of the Italian company [MBE](https://www.mbe.it/en) (Mail Boxes Etcetera), mainly focused on selling services such as expeditions or prints.
-I was assigned to the IT department to learn the computer system that the company uses to handle all MBE; I have also helped the company to remove encrypted and non-usable files through a program that I developed with Powershell, against the crypto-virus.
+With the help of the 200-hour work-school project by the government (alternanza scuola-lavoro), I worked for three weeks, full day shifts, in the headquarter of the Italian company [MBE](https://www.mbe.it/en) (Mail Boxes Etcetera), mainly focused on selling services such as expeditions or prints.
+I have also helped the company to remove encrypted and non-usable files through a program that I developed with Powershell, against the crypto-virus.
 This experience made me realize how important it is to work in a well-integrated team where everyone plays a distinctive role; I have also well understood how MBE company is structured and every aspect of it.

-Along with this work experience, I did two security courses, a general one, and a specific one on the risk of using technology on a daily basis for a long time.

-I am currently at the third year (2022/2023) of university, studying Computer Science for New Media Communications at University Statale of Milan.
-Along with the university, I worked part-time one year at [MBE](https://www.mbe.it/en) company as an IT Assistant and my main task was about programming for processes automation and data entry, along with web development.
+I am currently at the final period of a bachelor degree in Computer Science for New Media Communications at University Statale of Milan.
+Along with university, I worked part-time one year at [MBE](https://www.mbe.it/en) company as an IT Assistant and my main task was processes automation and data entry, along with web development.

+## Education & qualifications
+- Università Degli Studi di Milano – University (2018– now)
+-   Grammar B2, Listening/comprehension C1 English certificate (CEFR Cambridge)

+- Liceo Scientifico G. Falcone & P. Borsellino – High school (2013-2018)
+-   High school diploma- 13th grade

+- Scuola Media Leonardo Da Vinci – Middle school (2011-2013)
+-   Middle school diploma – 8th grade

 # Artistic profile:
 Within school, I have always tried and done various sports, and the one that has always given me plenty of satisfaction is is juggling.